|

 VLSI, the hardware technique that made desktop computing feasible

-- Brian Kernighan for AWK (with Aho and Weinberger), ditroff, pic, grap, etc.
+- Brian Kernighan for AWK (originally with Aho and Weinberger, hence the name), ditroff, pic, grap, etc.

 - Mike Lesk for grep, uucp, lex, tbl, refer, and other contributions to UNIX